 Like Goldi, we are looking for JUST RIGHT.

-But the pivotal, obvious, necessary (and oft un-asked) question is:
+But the pivotal, necessary (and oft un-asked) question is:

 What does “just right” actually mean?

 What do you actually want?
 What would qualify as just right?
-Be specific.
-Describe in detail what you want.
+Specific detail about what is desired is needed.
+For example:

 - I want a balanced state of uprightness that is energized and comfortable.